 1. Prevents diseases

-Occupational hazards, work pressure, and environmental exposures can sometimes make military veterans more prone to certain health conditions.
+Occupational hazards, work pressure, and environmental exposures can sometimes make military veterans more prone to Mental Health Treatment Center.
 For instance, asbestos use is common in military vehicles, equipment, and boarding.
 However, long-term asbestos exposure can lead to the development of rare diseases like mesothelioma.
 Due to this, eating the right foods is critical to boosting their immune systems.
 Studies show that zinc, iron, and vitamin deficiencies can alter immune responses.
 Even herbal supplements are starting to gain popularity in their role in boosting immune function.

 Although chronic illnesses like mesothelioma have a generally poor prognosis, help resources like mesotheliomaveterans.org are available to provide more treatment options to veterans suffering from it.